 Electrical Problem with GFCI Outlet in Kitchen

-How to Fix a Problem with a GFCI Outlet: What would cause a problem with outlets in the kitchen that would sporadically shut down and minutes later power would resume?
+Fixing a Problem with a GFCI Outlet: What would cause a problem with outlets in the kitchen that would sporadically shut down and minutes later power would resume?© By: Dave Rongey

 Problem with a GFCI Outlet

-[ad#block] Electrical Question: What would cause problems with outlets in the kitchen that would sporadically shut down and minutes later power would resume?
+Electrical Problem: What would cause problems with outlets in the kitchen that would sporadically shut down and minutes later power would resume?

 - A friend of mine called me, said he was having problems with 2 outlets in kitchen that would sporadically shut down and minutes later power would resume, one was supplying fridge the other supplied counter outlet ( coffee maker) I noticed GFCI near sink and asked if it protected the 2 outlets, he replied that though it was same circuit it did not feed the 2, he mentioned that he replaced the fridge outlet hoping to correct problem, I checked his work, all was fine and noticed this outlet was on the end of a run.

 - I asked if he heard any buzzing noise like arcing of wires.
 No was the answer.
 Told him if I had wired the kitchen that the GFCI would be the starting point and we should look there, as soon as I put my screwdriver to the cover I could hear the arcing, shut power off, removed outlet and this is what I found.
 The damaged side is the neutral side, wires were not loose, no short on line or load, was wired properly and had been installed many yrs ago ( I am told).

 - Also power continued to feed 4 outlets in living room and 1 overhead light.
 Am I looking at an overload on circuit or bad GFCI.
 Could it be that simple or am I possibly looking at something more complicated?
 Any help advice would be appreciated.